CallmeKingsley/SmartTodoList/README.md

-this will be a super smart to list with both front and backend
+this will be a super smart to do list with both front and backend

 Technology and dependencies:
 *-> react js,